CONABIO/antares3-sentinel-download/README.md

 6 scenes found with a total size of 2.75 GB
 ```

-It is very important to mention that the file of the search region must be a polygon as simple as possible, a very complex polygon and with many points can cause an error in the command.
+It is very important to mention that the file of the search region must be a polygon as simple as possible, a very complex polygon with many points can cause an error in the command.
 For the previous example, this is the search file for the Oaxaca region:

 ```
 {